yandex-cloud/docs/en/vpc/operations/get-static-ip.md

       1. Confirm the resource creation: type `yes` in the terminal and press **Enter**.

-         Afterwards, all the necessary resources are created in the specified folder.
+         Once you are done, all the resources you need will be created in the specified folder.
 You can verify that the resources are there and properly configured in the [management console]({{ link-console-main }}) or using the following [CLI](../../cli/quickstart.md) command:

          ```
          yc vpc address list